Elur3D/Elur.Serialization/README.md

 }
 ```

-The TypeInfo<T> allows wrapping and unwrapping the data from the container without boxing.
+The TypeInfo<T> allows wrapping and unwrapping an instance from a container without boxing.

 ```
 public class TypeInfo<T>